patrikis-angelos/onlineShop/README.md

 # E-Shop

 An e-Shop's home page and a sample search results page.
-The website is build using the modern `css`.
+The website is build using modern `CSS`.
 The logo name and layout of the e-Shop is created by Mohammed Awad while the content is changed to suit the projects' purpose.

 ![Screenshot of e-Shop](./images/scrnShot.png)